jimhigson/snarkdown-in-react/README.md

 # Like Snarkdown:

 * a dead simple **1kb** [Markdown] parser.
+* has no run-time dependencies (it depends on `@types/react` to get typescript types to validate against but has no dependency on `react`)
 * It's designed to be as minimal as possible, for constrained use-cases where a full Markdown parser would be inappropriate.
 * Does not provide any xss protection whatsoever.
 Use when markdown is coming from a source you trust (like your own repo)
-* passes all tests from snarkdown
+* passes all tests from snarkdown (well, all that still apply)

 # Unlike upstream Snarkdown: